jacilynh/js-dom-and-events-css-refresher-readme-v-000/README.md

 hard, right?

 ## Scope of CSS in this course
 The purpose of this lesson is to quickly get to grips with how CSS works on a very high level.
 We're not concerned with writing much CSS ourselves.
 We do have to know how CSS works and — more specifically — how CSS selectors work.
-Selecting DOM nodes in JS to work with uses CSS selectors, so it's important to know how these work!
+In JS, we select DOM nodes using CSS selectors, so it's important to know how these work!

 To make our end results a little prettier, we _will_ be using a CSS framework — this allows us to have custom styling without writing any (or a lot, anyway) CSS ourselves.
 We just have to use the classes that the framework handily provides.